 My carry on roller bag was a 20″ Briggs and Riley (2″ shorter than the maximum size airlines allow) and as always, I used ebags.
 I actually had about 6″ of empty space in one side of the roller bag – shocking!

 My “personal” carry on item was an expandable lightweight backpack that when not expanded, would fit under the airplane seat.
 I also used it for weekend getaways, such as a cooking class in Bologna, Italy.

 Clothing takes the most space, and like most people, I try to travel with colors that match most things to give a wider variety of style combinations.
 Overall, I took 3 pants, 10 tops.
 2 scarves, 3 sweaters and underclothes.

 This amount worked perfect for doing laundry once a week and allowing time to line dry.

 For travel days I flew in the bulkiest clothes and shoes.
-I also chose older sweaters that were taking their last trip … very likely one-way. 🙂
+I also chose older sweaters that were taking their last (one-way) trip. 🙂

 What I didn’t use: the clothes line (it was provided) or swimsuit/sarong, but I consider them essentials to travel with.

-For connectivity: a Surface tablet, Olympus Tough camera and iPhone.
+For tech: a Surface tablet, Olympus Tough camera and iPhone.